yliu401/Konosuba-Auto/README.md

 2. Click on `Start Service` and give all the permissions it asks for.
 3. Open Konosuba: Fantastic Days.
 Now, you can see a button with play icon on it floating on screen.
 4. Run the battle you want to repeat
-5. Once the battle is complete, press play and it will run forever until it runs out of staminia (May update this if people ask, but highly unlikely).
+5. Once the battle is complete, press play and it will run forever until it runs out of stamina (May update this if people ask, but highly unlikely).